 We are looking for:

-- have a current diagnosis of anorexia nervosa
+- have a current diagnosis or have had a diagnosis of anorexia nervosa

 - a body mass index (BMI) below 18.5 kg/m2